The reality is most people never reach financial freedom.

 You can join a mastermind with a friend that’s always motivating you or has similar goals.
 You can also search on Facebook groups or forums for people with whom you share similar interests.

 The going will get tough, but if you have an excellent support group, a clear vision, and feed yourself the correct information consistently, success will be inevitable.

 Missed opportunities, missed deadlines, and lost time would all result from being disorganized.

-I bet you don’t want that, neither do I.
+I bet you don’t want that, and neither do I.

 Being organized isn’t something that is passed on through the generations.